Support Student Groups

 You have probably noticed at least one of the recycling containers around campus.
 All those receptacles are maintained by the recycling sustainability coordinators.

-ASUAF recycles PET plastics, membrane plastics (grocery bags), aluminum cans, printer cartridges and styrofoam packing material.
+The Office of Sustainability recycles aluminum cans, glass, printer cartridges and paper material.
 They also dispose of batteries properly.

-ASUAF expanded its workforce to include a sustainability director, Michele Hèbert, whose job entails creating awareness, serving on the RISE board, writing grant proposals and tackling a wide range of projects regarding sustainability in the Fairbanks area.
+The Office of Sustainability expanded its workforce to include a sustainability director, Michele Mouton, whose job entails creating awareness, serving on the RISE board, writing grant proposals and tackling a wide range of projects regarding sustainability in the Fairbanks area.
 Contact her at email@example.com.

-The SCTF is one of the easiest ways for students (and staff) to play an active role in the low impact movement and make real changes at UAF.
+The SCAF is one of the easiest ways for students (and staff) to play an active role in the low impact movement and make real changes at UAF.

 Want to get involved?
 You can e-mail firstname.lastname@example.org for more information.

-Currently SCTF is working on finding creative supplements to UAF's coal plant and spreading awareness of the recycling program.
+Currently SCAF is working on finding creative supplements to UAF's coal plant and spreading awareness of the recycling program.
 The group changes its foci based on current membership and community need.